Surfing-Chef/Underscores-Boilerplate-1.0/README.md

 ```

 ### Git and Github
-If you dont use Git and Github, then move along.
-I feel bad for you, not using some sort of version control system, but be that as it may...

-Sign in to your Github account.
+- Sign in to your Github account.
-Create a new repository, but do not create a **README.md** or **.gitignore** at this point.
-Adding anything except a name at this point confuses the initialization process.
+- Create a new repository, but do not create a **README.md** or **.gitignore** at this point.
+Adding anything except the name at this point confuses the next steps.
-You can go back and create a **README.md** later, and we will create a **.gitignore** later.
+- **README.md** and **.gitignore** can be created later.
-Ensure you have git installed on your computer.
-I use Github Desktop which comes with git and git bash.
-Download
+- Ensure you have **[Git](https://git-scm.com/downloads)** or **[Github Desktop](https://desktop.github.com/)** installed on your computer.
-and install from [https://desktop.github.com/].
 Be sure to click the **Use Git from the Windows Command Prompt** option.

-The following is taken from the pages of Github: [https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/]:
+_The following is taken from the pages of Github: [https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/]:_

-Open a new command line, and navigate into the directory of your underscores theme.
+- Open a new command line, and navigate into the directory of your underscores theme.
 Mine is as follows:
 ```console
 > cd C:\wamp64\www\underscores-dev\wp-content\themes\underscoresboilerplate
 ```

-Initialize the local directory as a Git repository:
+- Initialize the local directory as a Git repository:
 ```console
 > git init
 ```

-Add the files in your new local repository.
+- Add the files in your new local repository.
 This stages them for the first commit.
-Disregard any **_LF will be replaced by CRLF..._** warnings.
+Disregard any **_LF will be replaced by CRLF..._** warnings:
 ```console
 > git add .
 ```

-Commit the files that you've staged in your local repository.
+- Commit the files that you've staged in your local repository:
 ```console
 > git commit -m "initial commit"
 ```

-In the Command prompt, add the URL for the remote repository where your local repository will be pushed.
+- In the Command prompt, add the URL for the remote repository where your local repository will be pushed.
 This can be copied from the link within the repository you set up above.
 Look for **Clone or download** copy the URL from there.
-You might see instructions similar to these as well.
+You might see instructions similar to these as well:
 ```console
 git remote add origin https://github.com/YOUR-username/YOUR-repository-name.git
 ```

-Push the changes in your local repository to GitHub.
+- Push the changes in your local repository to GitHub:
 ```console
 git push origin master
 ```

-Create a .gitignore and save it in the root of the theme directory.
+- Create a .gitignore and save it in the root of the theme directory.
 I have a Gist maintained here: [https://gist.github.com/Surfing-Chef/6d08c52b6450a7c071b92e9994ecdcf3].

-Git and Github is now ready to track changes.
-I use Github Desktop, however using the command line to commit and push changes might be part of a workflow you choose to use.
-The use and scope of Git is not within the scope of this document.
-I definitely recommend using Git or some form of version control.
-I'll leave it at that.
+- Git and Github are now ready to track changes.
+Use of Github Desktop or Git Bash and the command line to track changes should be part of any development workflow.
+The full use potential of Git and Github is not within the scope of this document.
+At the very least, a version control system to track changes should be utilized. _[read more](https://www.g2crowd.com/categories/version-control-systems)_

 ### Node.js and Ruby
-Check if Node and ruby are installed.
+- Check if **Node**, **NPM** and **Ruby** are installed:
 ```console
 > npm -v            ## Versions will show if installed.
 3.10.9